blacklightpy/vaultofknowledge/Torah Study - Temp.md

 Numbers 33, Verse 52 (Drive out the Canaanites completely, Destroy their idols)

-Deuteronomy 4, Verse 23 (Take care not to make idols, or else you'll face the wrath of God) Deuteronomy 7, Verse 5 (Destroy their altars) Deuteronomy 7, Verse 16 (Destroy the people without pity, and do not serve their gods) Deuteronomy 7, Verse 25-26 (Do not desire the silver or gold in their idols, destroy them) Deuteronomy 12, Verses 2-3 (Destroy the statues in the promised land)
+Deuteronomy 4, Verse 23 (Take care not to make idols, or else you'll face the wrath of God) Deuteronomy 7, Verses 1-5 (Drive out the Canaanites from the promised lands and destroy their idols) Deuteronomy 7, Verse 16 (Destroy the people without pity, and do not serve their gods) Deuteronomy 7, Verse 25-26 (Do not desire the silver or gold in their idols, destroy them) Deuteronomy 12, Verses 2-3 (Destroy the statues in the promised land)